 You shouldn’t feel embarrassed for returning an adopted pet, but you should take steps to avoid being in the position of having to return them.

 “People really need to do their research before coming in,” Wake County (North Carolina) Animal Services Director Dr. Jennifer Federico, DVM, told The Dodo.
 “Be honest about the time that you have to spend with a pet, because that’s a big factor in your decision making.”

 - Foster.
 Not all shelters allow fostering, but if it’s possible you can provide a temporary home for pets who are looking for their forever homes.
 You’ll have the chance to fall in love with a furry friend who’s already at your house.

-- Professional Training.
+- Professional training.
 If you see a problem arising after the adoption, consider your options before returning your pet.
 Is this a concern that is temporary, like a teething puppy?
 Is it something you can hire a professional trainer to work with?

-In that situation, you should reach out to your animal shelter and schedule an appointment to return him.
+In that situation, you should reach out to your animal shelter and schedule an appointment to return the pet.